TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 39/Exodus 39.2.md

 ---

-And he made the ephod of gold, blue, and purple, and scarlet, and fine twined linen.
+He made the ephod of gold, blue, purple, scarlet, and fine twined linen.